tomrains/miscProjects/projects/refactoring/README.md

 Refactoring the vanishing chess game

+- i think i do probably need to essential restructure it. show what legal moves are available, and just search in an array for tht. that's a way to naturally refactor while cutting out unnecessary crap.

+- you could build the board, set up the pieces, then create the arrays that show what each piece can move to based on where it currently is.

+and it's easy to figure out what the piece is by seeing what the innerhtml is.

 bugs i am noticing:
 - when the white pawn becomes a queen, the king doesnt go in check. (i think to fix this you might need to run check again on the king - not sure how that is working - lemme look.)
 - also, when the pawn that became a queen checked the king, the game wouldnt let black make any legal moves, even though there were legal moves to make